lu2000luk/nitrogen/README.md

 Nitrogen is a video/audio downloader based on yt-dlp.

-## YouTube dosent work on the hosted version since we got flagged as bots.
+### YouTube dosent work on the hosted version since we got flagged as bots.
 Selfhost if you need it.
 Other socials still work tho!
-(To the HC reviewer: It was clearly said on the ship devlog post)

 ## Structure